Eisenhower Matrix for Overthinkers

 How does the Eisenhower Matrix stop analysis paralysis?

-But what if I categorize a task incorrectly?
+What if I categorize a task incorrectly?

 Loved by Users